-- 6.16.2 A further deduction of RM3,500 is allowed if the husband is a disabled person. - 6.16.3 Where a husband (other than a husband who is a disabled person) has an income which is derived from sources outside Malaysia and his gross income from those sources is more than the amount of deduction allowed for a husband, the wife is not eligible to claim husband's deduction.
+- 6.19.2 A further deduction of RM3,500 is allowed if the husband is a disabled person.
+Effective from YA 2021, a further deduction of RM5,000 is given if the husband is a disabled person. - 6.19.3 Where a husband (other than a husband who is a disabled person) has an income which is derived from sources outside Malaysia and his gross income from those sources is more than the amount of deduction allowed for a husband, the wife is not eligible to claim husband's deduction.